AChiabodo/AMLNotes/Questions.md

       - A self-attention layer is a type of attention mechanism that is applied to the input data within a single layer of a neural network.
 This allows the model to learn to attend to different parts of the input data within the same layer, rather than having to pass the data through multiple layers.
 42. **transformer**
       - Transformer is a type of neural network architecture that is particularly well suited for tasks that involve sequential data such as natural language processing.
 It uses self-attention mechanisms to allow the model to selectively focus on different parts of the input data, which allows it to learn to handle longer sequences of data and make more accurate predictions.

+# AML questions Ordered By Lesson

+## Lesson 2
+1. **Generative vs Discriminative Learning**
+      - Generative learning models learn the joint probability distribution $P(Y,X)$ of both the input features $X$ and the output $Y$.
+They can be used to generate new samples from the input distribution.
+      - Discriminative learning models learn the conditional probability distribution $P(Y|X)$ of the output $Y$ given the input features $X$.
+They directly learn how likely a given input is to belong to a particular output class.
+2. **Maximum A Posteriori (MAP) Estimation**
+      - MAP seeks to find the value of a parameter that maximizes the posterior probability distribution, taking into account both the likelihood of the data and the prior distribution.
+3. **Maximum Likelihood Estimation (MLE)**
+      - MLE seeks to find the value of a parameter that maximizes the likelihood of the observed data, assuming a particular probability distribution.
+For large amounts of data, we can approximate MAP by MLE and use it to approximate our parameters.
+## Lesson 3
+1. **Bayes Risk vs Empirical Risk**
+      - Bayes risk is the expected loss of a decision rule under the true distribution of the data.
+It is the best possible performance that can be achieved for a given problem.
+      - Empirical risk is the average loss of a decision rule over the training data.
+It is used to estimate the Bayes risk and to train machine learning models.
+2. **PAC learning**
+      - PAC learning is a theoretical framework for understanding the sample complexity of machine learning algorithms.
+It provides bounds on the number of samples needed to achieve a certain level of accuracy.
+2